Yes- bread is vegan friendly as long as the ingredients are animal free.

 - Consider switching from butter to vegan butter/margarine or oil

-- Trade buttermilk/milk for plant based milk.
+- Trade buttermilk/dairy milk for plant based milk.

 Final Words – Can A Vegan Eat Bread?